| Articles....The Road To PerditionBy A.D. Odom

 wanted my first solo outing covering a news event to be a

+personal one.
 A big part of me really did not want to make the trip.
 I had

 a very strenuous evening at work with a equally strenuous Excel